willahh/notizen/backend/README.md

 # 4. Run the server
 npm run start:dev

+# Note: npm run start is used by GCP Cloud Engine as default script entry point

 # 5. Create a new migration script
 # This will :
 # - Update the db schema